College: Arts and Sciences

 Learn more about Honors and Scholars Programs at honors-scholars.osu.edu.

-Traditionally, graduates with a BA in film studies pursue higher education in film studies or media-arts production, distribution, funding, archiving, research, journalism, arts criticism and traditional and non-traditional education at a variety of levels including P-12 education.
-They have been competitive in graduate school acceptance and in job searches nationally in these areas.
+Traditionally, graduates with a BA in film studies pursue careers in film, video and media production.
+Many find positions in distribution, film development, casting, talent management, film archiving, journalism, arts criticism and education.
+Graduates also find success in graduate school acceptance and in job searches nationally in these areas.
 Students are also prepared for the kinds of positions requiring critical and information-analytical skills in government, nonprofit organizations and industry that are open to other students majoring in the arts and sciences.

 150 Hagerty Hall